icon-project/documentation/score/writing-score.md

 dictDB = 100         # wrong
 ```

-## Invoking Other SCORE Methods
+## Calling External Method of Other SCORE

 ### InterfaceScore
-`InterfaceScore` is an interface class that is used to invoke other SCORE’s method.
+`InterfaceScore` is an interface class that is used to call an external method of other SCORE.
 Usage syntax is as follows.

 ```python